A lot or a little?

 What parents need to know

 Parents need to know that The Care and Keeping of You: The Body Book for Younger Girls, published by American Girl, is a thorough, practical head-to-toe handbook to help girls handle everyday hygiene and manage the physical and emotional changes of early puberty.
 Author Valorie Lee Schaefer walks girls through the basics of puberty, including how girls' bodies change, how to choose a bra, and what menstruation is and how to manage it.
-It also discusses basic self-care from good sleep habits to exercise and nutrition, and discusses issues surrounding body image.
+It also discusses basic self-care from good sleep habits to exercise and nutrition, and discusses issues surrounding body image, including some negative messages about weight and dieting that could be damaging for young girls.
 Illustrations depict breast development and how to use sanitary pads.
 The book does not cover sexual activity.

 - Parents say